 But things get comfortable when you are developing an app using Flutter because it offers a rich set of components and it does not require any third-party libraries for support.

 6. App Store Releasing Process:

-But with Flutter, you can use its official documentation that will help you throughout app development and store release process including both Android and iOS processes.
+But with Flutter, you can use its official documentation that will help you throughout the app development and store release process, including Android and iOS processes.
 However, it uses Fastlane for the app deployment process, which is quite well documented by Google.